wso2/carbon-datasources/README.md

 * Exposing OSGi Services to add, fetch data source objects.
 * If specified in the configuration, binding data source objects to the carbon-jndi context.

+## Important

+* This project has a dependency with [carbon-jndi](https://github.com/wso2/carbon-jndi).
+Thus in order for this to work carbon-jndi needs to be in place.
+* Place the required jdbc driver jar in the CARBON_HOME/osgi/dropins folder.

 ## Getting Started

 A client bundle which needs to use data sources should put their database configuration xml files under CARBON_HOME/Conf/datasources directory.
 The naming convention of the configuration file is *-datasources.xml.
 Refer the sample configuration file as follows;